-To specify the name of the access list to use for WebVPN connections for this group policy or username, use the filter command in webvpn mode.
+To specify the name of the access list to use for WebVPN connections for this group policy or username, use the filter command in webvpn configuration mode.
 To remove the access list, including a null value created by issuing the filter none command, use the no form of this command.
-The no option allows inheritance of a value from another group policy.
-To prevent inheriting filter values, use the filter value none command.